mongodb/mongodbatlas-cloudformation-resources/README.md

-# MongoDB Atlas AWS CloudFormation Resources & Quickstart
+# MongoDB Atlas AWS CloudFormation Resources & AWS Partner Solution Deployments

 Use AWS CloudFormation to manage [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).

-The quickest way to get started is to launch the official [MongoDB Atlas on AWS](https://aws.amazon.com/quickstart/architecture/mongodb-atlas/) Quick Start directly on the AWS Console.
+Partner Solutions (formally AWS Quick Starts) are automated reference deployments built by Amazon Web Services (AWS) solutions architects and AWS Partners.
+Partner Solutions help you deploy popular technologies to AWS according to AWS best practices.
+The quickest way to get started is to launch the official [MongoDB Atlas on AWS](https://aws.amazon.com/quickstart/architecture/mongodb-atlas/) Partner Solution Deployment directly from the AWS Management Console.

+# Prerequisites

+To use MongoDB Atlas public extensions (AWS Third Party), you have to activate the Public extension from your AWS console.
+To activate Public extension, we have to create an execution role and pass the ARN of the role as an input.
+Use [this template](examples/execution-role.yaml) to create execution role.

 # Support, Bugs, Feature Requests

 Feature requests can be submitted at [feedback.mongodb.com](https://feedback.mongodb.com/forums/924145-atlas/category/392596-atlas-cloudformation-resources) - just select "Atlas CloudFormation Resources" as the category or vote for an already suggested feature.

-CURRENT BETA INFO: Support questions submitted under the Issues section of this repo will be handled on a "best effort" basis.
+Support for the MongoDB Atlas Resource Provider for CloudFormation is provided under MongoDB Atlas support plans, starting with Developer.
+Please submit support questions within the Atlas UI.
+In addition, support questions submitted under the Issues section of this repo are also being monitored.
 Bugs should be filed under the Issues section of this repo.

-POST GA: Support for the MongoDB Atlas Resource Provider for CloudFormation is provided under MongoDB Atlas support plans, starting with Developer.
-Please submit support questions within the Atlas UI.

-# Securing your Quickstart
+# Securing your Deployment

 This repository contains utilities which use both the AWS and MongoDB Atlas APIs to progamatically create, destory, or otherwise manage resources in the AWS and MongoDB clouds.
 This can have costs or other impact so please use these tools with diligence and follow best practices.